 Plant spraying: as a preventive tool use every fortnight, especially leading up to time when you would normally see pests.
-If you have seen pests, apply every 3-4 days until you see the pest numbers recede.
-The treatment should be repeated, because if even one pest escapes, the infestation can start all over.
+If you have seen pests, apply 3-4 subsequent times/days until you see the pest numbers recede.
+The treatment should be repeated 8-10 days later, because if even one pest escapes, the infestation can start all over.

 Spray thoroughly to upper and lower leaf surfaces, including under the leaf axils, where pests tend to congregate.
 Apply early morning or late evening.